A ‘historical event’: First malaria vaccine approved by WHO - The Boston Globe

-The World Health Organization on Wednesday endorsed the first vaccine to prevent malaria, debuting a tool that could save the lives of tens of thousands of children in Africa each year.
+The world has gained a new weapon in the war on malaria, among the oldest known and deadliest of infectious diseases: the first vaccine shown to help prevent the disease.
+By one estimate, it will save tens of thousands of children each year.

-Malaria is among the oldest known and deadliest of infectious diseases.
-It kills about 500,000 people each year, nearly all of them in sub-Saharan Africa — among them 260,000 children younger than 5.
+Malaria kills about 500,000 people each year, nearly all of them in sub-Saharan Africa — including 260,000 children younger than 5.

 Advertisement

+The vaccine, called Mosquirix, is not just a first for malaria; it is the first developed for any parasitic disease.
+Parasites are much more complex than viruses or bacteria, and the quest for a malaria vaccine has been underway for 100 years.

+“It’s a huge jump from the science perspective to have a first-generation vaccine against a human parasite,” Alonso said.

-In clinical trials, the vaccine had an efficacy of about 50% against severe malaria in the first year but dropped close to zero by the fourth year.
-And the trials did not measure the vaccine’s impact on preventing deaths, which has led some experts to question whether it is a worthwhile investment in countries with countless other intractable problems.
+In clinical trials, the vaccine had an efficacy of about 50 percent against severe malaria in the first year, but the figure dropped close to zero by the fourth year.
+And the trials did not directly measure the vaccine’s impact on deaths, which has led some experts to question whether it is a worthwhile investment in countries with countless other intractable problems.

 But severe malaria accounts for up to half of malaria deaths and is considered “a reliable proximal indicator of mortality,” said Dr. Mary Hamel, who leads the WHO’s malaria vaccine implementation program.
 “I do expect we will see that impact.”